How to Get a Proofreading Certificate (+ 5 Helpful Tips)

 Can You Really Make Money Proofreading?

 An open book with green grass covering both pages.
-A
+A "money tree" is growing from the center of the book.

 You can earn money proofreading; it’s a legitimate job.
 Some people even make it their career.